Family Food on the Table

 I recently shared my easy vegetarian curry (ready in just 15 minutes), veggie burger scramble is a favorite and I've got another vegetarian recipe coming up for you on Monday.

-But these southwest vegetarian stuffed spaghetti squash are so hearty and filling, even he was all set!
+Today it's all about these southwest vegetarian stuffed spaghetti squash that are so hearty and filling, you won't even miss the meat!

 Close up side angle of Southwest vegetarian stuffed spaghetti squash with meatballs on top and cilantro sprinkled over everything